namiverm/Developer-Portal-Tenant-API/docs/resources/guides/how-to-use-docignore.md

 ## Documentation Guide to work with docignore

-    * Docignore file should be defined as '.docignore' file.
+    * Docignore file should be defined as '.docignore'.

     * File should be placed into root directory of github tenant repository.